jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 Thus, you had a long history of designing and making the best microchips.
 From the late 1980s business and customers were effectively forced to buy from you.

 This commercial success challenged your commitment to innovation.
 You sometimes threw your weight around by stomping competition or over pressuring suppliers for better deals.
-You even felt confident enough to reject Steve Jobs when he asked you to make the microchips for Apple's new device, the iPhone*.
+You even felt confident enough to reject Steve Jobs when he asked you to make the microchips for Apple's new device, the iPhone.

 Then in 2015, your ability to manufacture the fastest microprocessors faltered.